smarie/develop-behind-proxy/README.md

 Note that for MATLAB a specific more 'user-friendly' tool was provided by Mathworks, see corresponding chapter above.

+### h) Browser plugins

+Although browsers settings allow to modify the proxy more or less easily, there are useful plugins to switch even faster - typically between home and office.

+* Firefox: the excellent [Proxy Switcher](http://firefox.add0n.com/proxy-switcher.html) will save you time!

 # Additional readings